Lake Atitlán: Culture

-While Maya culture is predominant in most lakeside communities, Panajachel has been overwhelmed over the years by Guatemalan and foreign tourists.
-It attracted many hippies in the 1960s, and although the civil war caused many foreigners to leave, the end of hostilities in 1996 saw visitor numbers boom again, and the town's economy is almost entirely reliant on tourism today.
+While Maya culture predominates in most lakeside communities, Panajachel has been increasingly dominated by Guatemalan and foreign tourists.
+It attracted many hippies in the 1960s, and although the civil war caused many foreigners to leave, the end of hostilities in 1996 saw visitor numbers boom again.
+The town's economy is almost entirely reliant on tourism today.

 Several Mayan archeological sites have been found at the lake.
-Sambaj, located approximately 55 feet below the current lake level, appears to be from at least the pre-classic period.
+Samabaj, located approximately 55 feet below the current lake level, appears to be from at least the pre-classic period.
 There are remains of multiple groups of buildings, including one particular group of large buildings that are believed to have been the city center.

 A project titled "Underwater archeology in the Lake Atitlán.
-Sambaj 2003 Guatemala" was recently approved by the Government of Guatemala in cooperation with Fundación Albenga and the Lake Museum in Atitlán.
-Because of the concerns of a private organization as is the Lake Museum in Atitlán the need to start the exploration of the inland waters in Guatemala was analyzed.
+Samabaj 2003 Guatemala" was recently approved by the Government of Guatemala in cooperation with Fundación Albenga and the Lake Museum in Atitlán.
+Because of concerns about a private organization, such as the Lake Museum in Atitlán, the need to conduct an initial exploration of the inland waters of Guatemala was assessed.

-There is no road that circles the lake.
+No road circles the lake.
 Communities are reached by boat or roads from the mountains that may have brief extensions along the shore.
 Jaibalito can only be reached by boat.
 Santa Catarina Palopó and San Antonio Palopó are linked by road to Panajachel.
 Otherwise, the main towns are Santa Clara La Laguna, San Juan La Laguna, and San Pedro La Laguna in the west; Santiago Atitlán in the south; Cerro de Oro in the southeast; and San Lucas Tolimán in the east.

 Recent studies indicate that a ceremonial site named Samabaj was located on an island about 500 m long in Lake Atitlán.
 The site was revered for its striking connection to the Popol Wuj of the K'iche' Mayan peoples.